 Greater Blue Mountains Area

-The Greater Blue Mountains World Heritage Area is a million hectares of national park and wilderness dominated by temperate eucalypt forest.
+The Greater Blue Mountains World Heritage Area is 1 million hectares of national park and wilderness dominated by temperate eucalypt forest.
 The area supports exceptional biodiversity including a number of rare plants.
-It is also highly valued for its Aboriginal heritage and its outstanding geological features, such as 300m sandstone cliffs, slot canyons and waterfalls.
+It's also highly valued for its Aboriginal heritage and its outstanding geological features, such as 300m sandstone cliffs, slot canyons and waterfalls.
 Within easy reach of Sydney, visitors can take in the scenic views from lookouts or explore the wilderness via walking tracks or cycling trails.

 Greater Blue Mountains Drive takes in the iconic scenery of the Greater Blue Mountains World Heritage Area.
 Explore Glenbrook, Wentworth Falls and Katoomba and beyond.